Stefon Diggs Player Prop Bets for NFL Week 10 | Buffalo vs. New York 11/14/2021

 Matchup vs. New York

-- In his three matchups against the Jets, Diggs' 55.7 receiving yards average is 20.8 less than his over/under for Sunday's game (76.5).
+- Against the Jets, Diggs has averaged 55.7 receiving yards per game in his three career matchups, 20.8 fewer than his over/under for Sunday's game.

 - Note: Diggs' stats vs. Jets date back to 2016.